Hints and Things does not use any 1st Party cookies - more information .

 If you have had to turn the water off at the tank, or main supply, consider fitting service valves each time you replace taps.
 This will pay dividends next time.
 These are quite cheap.
 I would not recommend GATE VALVES for this, as I have had the hot side scale up and seize over time.

-If you have found the above useful you will probably find the following Central Heating hints and tips invaluable, either now or at some time in the future.
+If you have found the above useful you will probably find the other tips and guides featured on Lexfixit.co.uk site, including several on Central Heating, invaluable, either now or at some time in the future.

 * As with most things, there are different viewpoints on any given subject and I have been contacted by Mr. Bob Lawson who advises -